eluinstra/ebms-core/readme.txt

 	- mssql (>=2008 R2)
 	- oracle (>=11)
 - CPA and EbMSMessage SOAP Services to control the EbMS adapter
+- See SourceForge for the EbMS Admin Console.

 Implemented:
 -	Core Functionality